 Residential Carpenter: When it comes to homes, residential carpenters are the professionals who will install floors, cabinetry, framing, siding, and pretty much everything else that makes a house functional.

-Commercial Carpenter: A commercial carpenter has to take specialized courses because they are working on larger scale buildings than homes, which means the materials they are using may be entirely different.
+Commercial Carpenter: Commercial carpenter has to take specialized courses because they work on more significant scale buildings than homes, which means the materials they use may differ entirely.
 Commercial carpenters work on structures such as schools, houses of worship, bridges, and tunnels.

-Rough Carpenter: Rough carpenters are skilled in following blueprints or oral instructions to create rough structures such as scaffoldings, supports for tunnels and bridges, temporary frame shelters, and billboard structures.
+Rough Carpenter: Rough carpenters are skilled in following blueprints or oral instructions to create irregular structures such as scaffoldings, supports for tunnels and bridges, temporary frame shelters, and billboard structures.

-Finish Carpenter: Finish carpenters are brought in on the final phase of a variety of projects.
+Finish Carpenter: Finish carpenters are brought in on the final phase of various projects.
 The finish carpenter installs the trim work and frames around features such as windows, walls, and staircases.
 The finish carpenter completes projects that need that last touch to look good and finished.
 7

 Each type of carpenter has been formally trained and has the appropriate skill set for the part of the industry they work in.

-Because carpenters deal with various aspects of construction and they must possess the necessary skills to succeed.
+Because carpenters deal with various aspects of construction, they must possess the necessary skills to succeed.
 Some of these skills include:

-Manual dexterity: A carpenter uses a variety of tools and must use them with precision and accuracy.
+Manual dexterity: A carpenter uses various tools and must use them with precision and accuracy.

-Mathematical : Carpenters typically use basic math each day to ensure that there are enough building materials and that they are the appropriate size.
+Mathematical: Carpenters typically use basic math daily to ensure that there are enough building materials and that they are the appropriate size.

-Physical stamina: Carpenters may be required to work long hours handling heavy tools and building materials.
-They will need to be able to physically sustain themselves throughout the workday with stamina.
+Physical stamina: Carpenters may be required to handle heavy tools and building materials for long hours.
+They will need to sustain themselves throughout the workday with energy physically.

 Physical strength: Building materials are often heavy and must be carried or repositioned.
-A carpenter should be strong enough to help carry and place building materials when required.
+A carpenter should be strong enough to help maintain and place building materials when required.

-Business: Many carpenters are self-employed and will need to possess business skills to manage their business.
+Business: Many carpenters are self-employed and must possess business skills to manage their business.
 This includes customer service and marketing.

 Problem-solving: Construction and building projects do not always go according to plan.
-A carpenter must be able to identify potential problems for prevention and fix problems as they arise.
+A carpenter must be able to identify potential prevention problems and fix them as they arise.
 5

 Carpenters often take on and complete the following tasks on-site:

-- Read blueprints as well as taking direction from verbal and written descriptions
+- Read blueprints as well as take direction from verbal and written descriptions

 - General framing – Construct the wooden structure for a building (walls, floors, and doorframes)